znagler/LynxShare/README.md

 ____________
 -Main project in rails
 -Rspec for tests
--Javascript / Jquery
+-Javascript / Jquery / AJAX
--d3 technology for visualization